alexh13/webmap-using-python-folium/README.md

 # webmap-using-python-folium
-Webmap that shows population and location of Volcanoes using Python and the Folium Library
+Webmap that shows population size by webmap colors and location of Volcanoes using Python and the folium Library

 Command Line Install:
 - folium